Amna Mahmoud Al-Jaidah

-Am(i)na Mahmoud Al-Jaidah (1913 – 2000) was the first woman teacher in Qatar.
+Am(i)na Mahmoud Al-Jaidah (1913–2000) was the first woman teacher in Qatar.
 She opened the first school for girls in Qatar becoming the first woman to lead a school in 1953.
 She is a key figure in developing Education in Qatar for girls.

 Life

-Mahmoud was born in 1913.
+Amna Mahmoud was born in 1913.
 Her mother was Nayela Bint Mohamed Darwish and her father was Mahmoud Youssef Al-Jaydah and he dived for and then sold pearls.
 They were strict Muslims and her mother taught her the Quran.
 Her father encouraged her to study as he believed that boys and girls required a good education.
 When she was seven she began the task of memorising chapters of the Quran at a school run by Sheikh Hamid Bin Ahmed Bin Mohamed.
 She was taught by a woman named Mariam and her commitment grew.
 The children would learn for four hours in the morning and then after going home for lunch, a prayer and a siesta.
 They returned to the kuttab twice more each day and in three years she learnt the Quran.
 This was unusual for a female of any age to be a Hafiz.

 Mahmoud began teaching when she was fourteen because she had done so well in learning the Quran.
 She taught women who were older than her including her sister and her aunt.
 The students had to come her home to be taught because it was forbidden for girls to go to another house without an escort.

 For four years from the age of eighteen she was a wife in Bahrain.
 Her husband was related to her father and she had two children before she returned.
 She had not taught in Bahrain but it is likely that she saw that Bahrain had schools for girls.
 She had to persuade her sister, who was still teaching, that she could help again at the kuttab.
 In 1938 when she was about 25 she moved the school to a nearby building as her reputation grew.
 Her kuttab accepted both boys and girls in the summer and in the winter.
 They would have study sessions twice a day for five days each week with a very early session before sunrise on Fridays.
 Initially the students would be divided by gender with boys on one side of the room and girls on the other but in time they attended on different days.
 The parents of girls had to be persuaded that education was of value and even then some only wanted their girls to read the Quran but saw no value in them being able to write.
 It was not easy to be a woman and a scholar and she was admired for breaking down prejudice.
 Qatar was behind the curve led by Kuwait and Bahrain for improving Arab education.
 In 1951 Qatar opened the Khalid Bin El Walid Boys School.